 Addresses how we communicate other than through the use of words.
 Topics will include body language (kinesics), use of space (proxemics), touch (haptics), and vocal variety.

-3399 Directed Study in Communication

-Prerequisite: Formal approval by department chair and dean.
+3399 Directed Study in Communication Prerequisite: Formal approval by department chair and dean.
 Selected topics in the field; intensive individual study under the guidance of a member of the faculty.

-4301 Persuasive Communication (3-3-0)

-Prerequisite: COMM 1304 and COMM 3302.
+4098 Senior Portfolio Prerequisite: Communication Studies major filing for graduation.
+This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's coursework) has been fulfilled by a student majoring in the BA in Communication Studies.
+The student enrolls in COMM 4098 in the semester of anticipated graduation and submits a portfolio of several written projects from a range of upper level courses approved for the Communication Studies major.
+As an introduction to these projects, the student writes a 500-word reflective essay that shows the student's growth by explaining the choice of projects and the association to the established learning outcomes for the major.
+The portfolio is graded S for being submitted or IP for not being submitted.
+Only a grade of S, certified by the degree coordinator, allows graduation.
+4301 Persuasive Communication (3-3-0) Prerequisite: COMM 1304 and COMM 3302.

 Study of the theories, techniques, forms, functions, applications, potential and limitations of persuasive communication for the individual and organizations.
 Utilizes classical rhetorical and contemporary communication theories.
+4302 Communication Campaigns (3-3-0) Prerequisite: COMM 1306 and either COMM 2301 or COMM 3307.
+Focuses on the theory and application of campaigning to the public.
+The course will alternately focus on the research, management, and implementation of campaigns in differing contexts including, but not limited to, public health and political interests, giving students a unique opportunity to select contexts most applicable to future careers and to engage in hands-on campaign production.
 4310 Communication in the Organization (3-3-0) Prerequisite: Three hours of COMM.